Preservation & Methodology

 - Route-stable URLs preserve long-term citation and backlink value for researchers and production teams.

-Restoration & Color Science
+4. Restoration & Color Recovery

-Metadata Standards & Cataloging
+5. Metadata Standards & Search Indexing

 - Geographic tagging: City, region, and country are documented from reel labels, handwritten notes, identifiable landmarks, and contextual research.